ALive-research/Slicer-Liver/Docs/adr/0021-coverage-measurement.md

   PR comment; tests still run.
 - Coverage % drift on rebases can produce noisy PR comments.

+## Configuration traps (learned 2026-09-11)

+The whole-tree percentage is only as honest as the upload wiring, and two settings can corrupt it silently -- no warning, no failed job, just a wrong number:

+- **`flags.<flag>.paths` in `.codecov.yml` DROPS files, it does not
+  merely un-flag them.**  A path list that has fallen behind the module layout removes those modules from the reported percentage entirely.
+  This is the trap that hid `Liver/`, `LiverSegmentation/` and `SlicerLiverInteractionLib/` while the coverage job was measuring them.
+Flag membership should come from the upload, not from a second filter that has to be kept in sync with the tree.
+- **One `codecov-action` step with `files: a,b` + `flags: x,y` is ONE
+  session carrying BOTH flags**, so neither flag isolates its language.
+  The tell is `sessions: 1` on a repo with two flags.
+Upload once per flag.

+Because both faults change the *denominator*, they also make the percentage non-comparable across commits: a docs-only commit can appear to move coverage by several points.
+When a coverage swing has no plausible cause in the diff, check the file and line totals before reading it as a test-quality regression.

+Any new Python sub-package staged into `qt-scripted-modules/` needs a `[paths]` alias in `.coveragerc`, or its launched-leg records stay on build-tree paths and never merge onto the source file.

 ## References

 - [ADR-0003][adr-0003] — Testability invariant.